-Virtual volunteering provides more opportunities for people across geographical boundaries to get involved without the limitations of schedules or travel to an on-site location.
+Virtual volunteering has benefits by offering more opportunities for people across geographical boundaries to get involved without the limitations of schedules or travel to an on-site location.
+Virtual and remote and volunteering are often used interchangeably because they are both completed off-site from an organization, community action group, or cause, but there is a slight difference.

 - Online tutoring or mentoring